The Nontrivial Vacuum Structure of an Extended $t\bar{t}$ BEH (Higgs) Bound State: Abstract

 \section{Abstract}

 In a recent reformulation of top-quark condensation for the Brout-Englert-Higgs boson, we introduced an extended internal wave-function, $\phi(r)$.
 We show how this leads to a {\em manifestly} Lorentz invariant formalism, where the absence of ``relative time'' is a gauge invariance of the bilocal field theory.
-This dictates a novel and nontrivial Lorentz invariant vacuum structure for the BEH boson, the relativistic generalization of a condensed matter state such as a BCS or Bose-Einstein condensate.
+This dictates a novel and nontrivial Lorentz invariant vacuum structure for the BEH boson, the relativistic generalization of a condensed matter state analogous to a BCS condensate.